Conditions

 Although the elbows are not weight-bearing joints, they are considered to be most important for the functioning of the upper limbs.

-• Bicep Tendon Tear at the Elbow Bicep Tendon Tear at the Elbow
+Know More - Bicep Tendon Tear at the Elbow

 A biceps tear can be complete or partial.
 Partial biceps tendon tears will not completely break the tendon while complete tendon tears will break the tendon into two parts.